 Specific sun protection behaviors were reported in half (k=8) of the trials.
-Sunscreen use was the most commonly reported improved behavior, and increased in four of the seven trials assessing sunscreen use.^{174, 179, 184, 185} However, only one study reported estimates of sunscreen use as the percentage reporting use in the past month (70.3% to 83.1% at followup179).
-The other three used composite measures, and two of the three did not report any information on interpretation beyond direction of effect.^{184, 185} The Project SCAPE family study (Glanz et al., 2013)174 found marginal between-group differences at 4 months favoring the intervention group (1-4 scale, 2 is "sometimes," 3 is "often," and 4 is "always:" 3.06 in the intervention group and 2.94 in the minimal control group, p=0.04).
-No intervention effect was observed compared to control conditions for all four adult trials reporting time spent in the sun (n=2339)^{174, 176, 177, 187} (sun protection was reported as improved in intervention versus control groups in two of these studies).^{174, 176} However, three studies found self-reported reductions in intentional outdoor exposure compared to control groups.^{179, 186, 189} Estimates of outdoor tanning practice at followup in efficacious interventional UV exposure.179 Other specific behaviors reporting improvement were hat use and sunglasses use (1 study176), shade seeking and limiting time in the sun (one study174), and avoiding midday sun (1 study184).
+Sunscreen use was the most commonly reported improved behavior, and increased in four of the seven trials assessing sunscreen use. ^{173, 178, 183, 184} However, only one study reported estimates of sunscreen use as the percentage reporting use in the past month (70.3% to 83.1% at followup178).
+The other three used composite measures, and two of the three did not report any information on interpretation beyond direction of effect. ^{183, 184} The Project SCAPE family study (Glanz et al., 2013)173 found marginal between-group differences at 4 months favoring the intervention group (1-4 scale, 2 is "sometimes," 3 is "often," and 4 is "always:" 3.06 in the intervention group and 2.94 in the minimal control group, p=0.04).
+No intervention effect was observed compared to control conditions for all four adult trials reporting time spent in the sun (n=2339)^{173, 175, 176, 186} (sun protection was reported as improved in intervention versus control groups in two of these studies).
+The week, three studies found self-reported reductions in intentional outdoor exposure compared to control groups.
+Estimates of outdoor tanning practice at followup in efficacious interventions were 15.0 percent and 24.7 percent; and 90.7 percent for a measure of avoiding intentional UV exposure.
+Other specific behaviors reporting improvement were hat use and sunglasses use (1 study 175), shade seeking and limiting time in the sun (one study 173), and avoiding midday sun (1 study 183).